Chuck Hostetler: The "Hostetler flop"

 Hostetler remained with the Tigers in 1945 as they won the American League pennant and advanced to the 1945 World Series.
 Hostetler played only sparingly in 1945, batting just .159 in 42 games; still the 42-year-old "begged" Detroit manager Steve O'Neill for a chance to appear in the World Series.
 Ultimately, Hostetler appeared as a pinch hitter three times in the Fall Classic, failing to get a hit.
+(As of 2024, Hostetler remains the oldest non-pitcher ever to appear in a World Series game.)
 However, it was his appearance in the sixth game for which he is best remembered: the infamous "Hostetler flop".

 In the seventh inning of Game 6, with the Cubs ahead 5–1, Hostetler pinch hit for Skeeter Webb to start the inning.
 He hit a ground ball and was safe on an error.
 He advanced to second on a ground out by Eddie Mayo, and when Doc Cramer hit a single to left field, Hostetler ran through manager Steve O'Neill's stop sign at third base.
-He tried to put on his brakes half way home, lost his footing, fell to the ground, and was tagged out while scrambling around on all fours.
+He tried to stop halfway home, lost his footing, fell to the ground, and was tagged out while scrambling around on all fours.

 One press account described it this way: "Hostetler fell flat on his face between third base and home in the seventh inning and was tagged out, helping break up a two-run Tiger rally."
 Detroit sports writer Joe Falls later called it "the Hostetler flop."
 Another account described Hostetler's efforts to swim home: "He tripped and fell rounding third base and tried unsuccessfully to 'swim' to the plate."

+After Hostetler was thrown out, the Tigers rallied.
+Hank Greenberg walked, and Roy Cullenbine and Rudy York both hit consecutive run-scoring singles to cut the lead to 5-3.
+(Cullenbine's single would have scored Hostetler, if he had held up and stayed on third.)